leins275/blog/content/posts/2025/03-credit-cards/index.en.md

 ## Hackathons

 For the past couple of months, my colleagues and I have been preparing a hackathon in Portugal.
 Over the last five years, one of my professional focuses has been developing and maintaining a digital platform for hackathons.
 However, despite my extensive experience, independently organizing an event has brought many interesting challenges to our small team.
 Come [join us at the hackathon](https://l.xthon.eu/) on June 13–14 to see how we tackled those challenges!
-You’ll also meet new people and solve one of three interesting cases.
+You’ll also meet new people and solve one of three interesting problems.
 And if you happen to be in Lisbon — you’ve got a unique opportunity to attend our hackathon offline!